 As staffing numbers continue to improve – we believe the big question becomes whether we are seeing improvement simply in correlation to the effects of COVID-19 or could we be seeing improvement from a recessionary perspective.
 Meaning, should the next few quarters still have us concerned about a fiscal recession?

-For those new to this brief blog, the numbers reflected are based on an aggregation of hosted Avionté data from hundreds of customers across the US and Canada.
+For those new to this brief blog, the numbers reflected are based on an aggregation of hosted Avionté data from hundreds of customers across the US.
 We used a “same-store sales” approach to ensure the data is clean.
 All hours, assignments, and gross payroll are from transactions that were processed.
 These numbers reflect a Sunday end date of May 10th, 2020.
 We call this blog Avionté RAW, because we are emphasizing the “raw” data as opposed to inferring the meaning behind the data.
 Every staffing company is different and will draw conclusions based on their business model.
 We don’t exactly know what is going to happen next, but our hope is that this will offer insight as to where things have been and potentially where they may be headed.

 The upshot for Week 19, was a mixed performance with Assignments and Hours being up, but total gross was down.
 Here are the numbers: